Skip to main content

 Click Continue on the next screen once you have answered all of TurboTax's questions about your crypto trading activity.
 Then, select Enter a different way on the screen shown below.

 You must select Enter a different way on this step.
-Searching for CoinLedger will cause your import to fail.
+Selecting Connect will cause your import to fail.
+This is because the "Connect" option often leads to import path errors, which can prevent the successful upload of your CoinLedger TurboTax Digital Assets PDF.

 Step 8

-On the next screen, press Upload it from my computer.
-This will allow you to upload the TurboTax Online CSV file from CoinLedger.
+On the next screen, press Upload then Continue.
+This will allow you to upload the TurboTax Digital Assets (PDF) from CoinLedger.
 Learn how to download that file HERE.

 Step 9